arnorhs/behavejs/README.md

 or try in somebody else's machine...

 #Todo:
-  - Adding a "autoClass" option for when you want to automatically add a class to the element which is the same as the active state - should reduce the need for the "classes" property.
   - Check the support of "throw" across all browsers - we could use that for when something's been instantiated wrong.
 Currently we're just returning false...